wilmoore/php-version/README.md

 ## This _IS_ for you if

--   You are not satisifed with heavy handed *AMP installers.
+-   You are not satisifed with heavy handed *AMP or PPA-based installers.
 -   You [use multiple][homebrew-php] [versions][php-build] of PHP on Linux or Mac.
 -   You download [pre-compiled PHP binaries for Windows][windows-bin].
 -   You want to run your automated tests against multiple PHP versions.